 Heena’s ordinary weekly pay is greater than her average weekly earnings so Heena should have been paid this for her annual holidays ($770.00).
 Heena should talk to her employer and if they don’t agree, she should contact us for help.

-Calculating payment rate for annual holidays when the employee has no entitlement
+Payment rate for annual holidays when employee has no entitlement

 There may be times when an employee has no entitlement to annual holidays but employers need to calculate annual holiday payments.
 This can happen in three situations: